speed1313/input-method/README.md

 ## Features
-- Two tokenizer is used
+- Two tokenizers are used
   - TwoCharTokenizer: vocab = {"a ", ..., "z ", "aa", ..., "zz"}
       - The vocab size is 26 + 26 * 26 = 702
   - WordTokenizer: vocab = {"a", ..., "word", ...}